Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 These are usually more specific than the universally usable core plugins or they are collections of wrappers and functions.
 A (non-exhaustive) list of plugins and scripts is available in the [official documentation][vs-plugins].
 Additionally, an extensive database of VapourSynth plugins and scripts is available at [VSDB][vsdb].
 VSDB also offers a GUI for [vsrepo][vsrepo], VapourSynth’s official package manager, and a plugin pack (labeled “Portable FATPACK”) that bundles most popular plugins, scripts and VS-related applications in one archive for ease of download and installation.

-An alternative to the latter is [eXmendiC’s encode pack][ex-encode-pack], which contains a lot of encoding-related applications and scripts on top of a broad collection of VapourSynth plugins and scripts.
-However, the package is not maintained anymore and may in part include outdated software.
+An alternative to the latter is [eXmendiC’s encode pack][ex-encode-pack], which contains a lot of encoding-related applications and scripts, on top of a broad collection of VapourSynth plugins and scripts.
+However, the package is not maintained anymore, and may in part include outdated software.

 [vs-plugins]: http://www.vapoursynth.com/doc/pluginlist.html "Plugins, Applications & Scripts"
 [vsdb]: http://vsdb.top/